gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 #### GraphQL changes

 This is one of the bigger changes.
-There are no more fragments to use, instead things like layout and format are passed as arguments to the resolver.
+There are no more fragments to use.
+Instead, things like `layout` and `format` are passed as arguments to the resolver.

 This is the previous syntax.